 Once there, the Americans engaged a combined British-German force in what became known as the Battle of Bennington.
 Stark’s victory there was a decisive blow to the British campaign and earned him the sobriquet, the “Hero of Bennington.”
 In the years that followed, Stark remains New Hampshire’s most famous native son and a symbol of Granite Staters’ stubbornness and determination.

 This primary source set guide can be used in several ways to explore the life and contributions of John Stark.
 It is not necessary to use all sources in a set to create a meaningful inquiry.
 Rather, educators are encouraged to select—or have their students select—the sources best suited to your project.

 - Battle of Bennington, a special bicentennial issue of Historical New Hampshire 32 (Winter 1977): 165–227.

 - John Stark Papers, New Hampshire Historical Society, Concord, NH.

-- New Hampshire Division of Historical Resources.
-Exterior Statues and Memorials at the New Hampshire State House Complex.
-Found at www.nh.gov/nhdhr/publications/esm/stark.html.
+- New Hampshire Division of Historical Resources, Exterior Statues and Memorials at the New Hampshire State House Complex, www.nh.gov/nhdhr/publications/esm/stark.html.